Digital journalism: Citizen journalism

-Digital journalism's lack of a traditional "editor" has given rise to citizen journalism.
-The early advances that the digital age offered journalism were faster research, easier editing, conveniences, and a faster delivery time for articles.
+Digital journalisms lack of a traditional "editor" has given rise to citizen journalism.
+The early advances that the digital age offered journalism were faster research, easier editing, conveniences and a faster delivery time for articles.
 The Internet has broadened the effect that the digital age has on journalism.
 Because of the popularity of the Internet, most people have access and can add their forms of journalism to the information network.
 This allows anyone who wants to share something they deem important that has happened in their community.
 Individuals who are not professional journalists who present news through their blogs or websites are often referred to as citizen journalists.
-One does not need a degree to be a citizen journalist.
-Citizen journalists are able to publish information that may not be reported otherwise, and the public has a greater opportunity to be informed.
+One does not need a college degree to be a citizen journalist.
+Citizen journalists are able to publish information that may not be reported otherwise and the public has a greater opportunity to be informed.
 Some companies use the information that a citizen journalist relays when they themselves can not access certain situations, for example, in countries where freedom of the press is limited.
 Anyone can record events happening and send it anywhere they wish, or put it on their website.
 Non-profit and grassroots digital journalism sites may have far fewer resources than their corporate counterparts, yet due to digital media are able to have websites that are technically comparable.
 Other media outlets can then pick up their story and run with it as they please, thus allowing information to reach wider audiences.

 For citizen journalism to be effective and successful, there needs to be citizen editors.
 Their role being to solicit other people to provide accurate information and to mediate interactivity among users.
 An example can be found in the start-up of the South Korean online daily newspaper, OhMyNews, where the founder recruited several hundred volunteer "citizen reporters" to write news articles that were edited and processed by four professional journalists.